Australian cricket team in South Africa in 1993–94: Pre-Test series matches

 The first set of four ODIs were played between 19 and 24 February.
-South Africa won the first match by five runs after the penultimate over, bowled by Fanie de Villiers, restricted the Australians to just one run from it with the loss of Alan Border's wicket.
+South Africa won the first match by five runs after the penultimate over, bowled by Fanie de Villiers, restricted the Australians to just one run from it with the loss of Allan Border's wicket.
 The over, made up of six yorkers, was described by Wisden as "one of the best-ever penultimate overs in a one day international".
 An innings of 97 by Hansie Cronje and one described as "violent, even by his standards" by Adrian Kuiper who added 47 runs in 22 balls, led South Africa to an easy win in the second match of the series the following day.

 Australia won the third match before being bowled out for 154 in the last match before the Test series began and losing by seven wickets in another easy South African victory.

 Post-Test series matches

-The second set of ODIs were played as day/night matches under floodlit conditions.
+The second set of ODIs was played as day/night matches under floodlit conditions.
 South African fast bowler Allan Donald was rested for the remaining matches after playing in each of the Test matches.
 Australia won the first of the second set of matches, reading a slow, turning pitch more effectively than the South African team and selecting two specialist spin bowlers whilst their opponents retained a bowling attack made up solely of fast bowlers.

 In the sixth match a floodlight failure during the Australian innings meant that they had to bat with a reduced level of light after South Africa had made 227/6.
 After losing their first seven wickets for 77 runs, bowlers Paul Reiffel and Shane Warne both scored half centuries for Australia and came close to winning the match for their side, a close run out of Warne towards the end of the Australian innings clinching the match for South Africa.
 The partnership of 118 between the two players set a new record for the eighth wicket in an ODI.

 The series was poised at 4–2 in South Africa's favour after the match, but Australia won both the remaining fixtures to level the series.
 Despite a poor start in the seventh match, Mark Taylor and Mark Waugh put on 123 for the Australian's third wicket and South Africa fell behind the run rate to lose the match.
 The final match came down to the final over.
 Australia had scored 203/6 and, with 41 overs bowled, South Africa required just 46 runs from the remaining overs.
 Six were required from the final over, bowled by Damien Fleming who was playing his first match of the tour; South Africa scored just four, with a run out off the final ball of the series meaning that Australia won the match by one run, levelling the ODI series at 4–4 with an "improbable victory".